 USDA will be amending the COOL regulations as expeditiously as possible to reflect the repeal of the beef and pork provisions.
 In addition, all imported and domestic meat will continue to be subject to rigorous inspections by USDA to ensure food safety.

-As Vilsack’s statement explains, the previous country of origin labeling regulations were of debatable value to consumers.
+As Vilsack’s statement explained, the previous country of origin labeling regulations were of debatable value to consumers.
 Regardless of a meat’s country of origin, all meat sold inside the United States is subject to the same USDA regulations and standards as before.

-In short, it is true that mandatory COOL labeling was officially repealed in the U.S. late December 2015, but those revised labeling requirements applied only to some meats and had no effect on the required certifications that apply to meat sold in the U.S. (whatever its source).
+In short, it is true that mandatory COOL labeling was officially repealed in the U.S. in late December 2015, but those revised labeling requirements applied only to some meats and had no effect on the required certifications for meat sold in the U.S. (whatever its source).
 Attachment of the bill to omnibus spending legislation wasn’t sneaky, as USDA provisions are generally passed as part of budget bills for upcoming fiscal years.
 Finally, nothing about the COOL repeal prevents manufacturers from labeling meat: those vendors who wish to do so are free to label their meats without penalty.